Published on Brock University (http://www.brocku.ca)

 Michael Carter published a chapter titled "Entertainment in the Roman World" in Themes in Roman Society and Culture which appeared this summer from Oxford University Press.

 Fanny Dolansky contributed a chapter titled "Roman Education" to Themes in Roman Society and Culture which recently appeared from Oxford University Press.
-She also gave an invited talk at the University of Western Ontario on September 27 titled "Illness and anxiety in elite Roman families."
+She also gave an invited talk at the University of Western Ontario in September titled "Illness and anxiety in elite Roman families."
+Recently she was interviewed for CFBU.FM radio's "Canadian Voices" program on the origins and significance of the Saturnalia festival; the segment aired on December 18, 2013.

 Allison Glazebrook has authored (with Nicola Mellor) "Bodies and Sexuality", a chapter in In Antiquity, A Cultural History of Women.
 Vol. 1 (Bloomsbury 2013).